Godzuche/Dend/README.md

 *   **Coroutines & Flow:** For asynchronous operations and managing data streams.
 *   **Material 3:** Following the latest design guidelines from Google.

-## 🚀 Roadmap: What's Next?
+## Roadmap: What's Next?

-DeeNDee is actively being developed.
-Our vision is to build the most respectful and powerful call management tool for Android.
+DenD is actively being developed.
+Our vision is to evolve this personal firewall into an intelligent guardian for your calls.

 - [ ] **Intelligent Spam Detection:** Automatically block known spam and scam numbers using a community-powered or global database.
-- [ ] **Customizable Rules:** Block calls based on patterns (e.g., all international numbers, all hidden numbers).
+- [ ] **Customizable Firewall Rules:** Block calls based on patterns (e.g., all international numbers, all hidden numbers).
-- [ ] **Statistics & History:** View a log of all the calls DeeNDee has blocked for you.
+- [ ] **Firewall Log:** View a history of all the calls your firewall has blocked for you.
-- [ ] **Temporary "Pass":** Allow a blocked number to call you back within a short time window (e.g., for delivery services).
+- [ ] **Temporary Pass:** Grant a one-time pass to a blocked number, allowing them to call you back within a short time window (e.g., for delivery services).

-## 🤝 Contributing
+## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.